-J. Run a Nozzle Flow Check.
-See gal/ac, PSI, gal/min, Pump RPM and PWM Duty Cycle.
+H. Run a Nozzle Flow Check.
+See gal/ac, PSI, gal/min, and PWM Duty Cycle.

-K. Is the flow cal correct?
+I. Is the flow cal correct?
 Is the width of the implement set correctly?
+Is speed reading correctly?

 3. "It's pretty close to the rate, but it won't ever lock in to the rate."